Helping Kids Understand Frightening Events

 - Stop whatever is going on as soon as you realize your child is saying something, doing something, or acting in an unusual manner.

-- Look at the situation for clues about the cause of the child's bad feeling.
+- Look at the situation for clues about the cause of the child's bad feelings.

 - Listen to your child's words and reactions for clues about the origin of his or her bad feelings.